overhide/remotestorage-tutorial/README.md

 Let's connect to a *remote-storage* server to ensure we sync our application changes outside of our current browser.

-For this tutorial we will use the [@test.rs.overhide.io](https://test.rs.overhide.io) server, but [there are others](https://remotestorage.io/servers/).
+For this tutorial we will use the <a target="_blank" href="https://test.rs.overhide.io">@test.rs.overhide.io</a> server, but <a target="_blank" href="https://remotestorage.io/servers/">there are others</a>.

-[@test.rs.overhide.io](https://test.rs.overhide.io) is a free *remote-storage* server meant for testing and playing around.
+<a target="_blank" href="https://test.rs.overhide.io">@test.rs.overhide.io</a> is a free *remote-storage* server meant for testing and playing around.
 It pretends to require money but it's all fake make-pretend US dollar transactions and testnet Ethereum transactions.

-You can stand up the exact same server on your own machine from the [Armadietto+Lucchetto](https://github.com/overhide/armadietto) repository, or just use [@test.rs.overhide.io](https://test.rs.overhide.io) for now.
+You can stand up the exact same server on your own machine from the <a target="_blank" href="https://github.com/overhide/armadietto">Armadietto+Lucchetto</a> repository, or just use <a target="_blank" href="https://test.rs.overhide.io">@test.rs.overhide.io</a> for now.

 Click on the *remote-storage* widget to start logging in: